mfem/mfem/CONTRIBUTING.md

 - The proposer creates a branch for the new feature (with suffix `-dev`), off the `master` branch, or another existing feature branch, for example:

   ```
-  # Assuming you have setup your ssh keys on GitHub:
+  # Clone assuming you have setup your ssh keys on GitHub:
   git clone git@github.com:mfem/mfem.git

-  # Using "https" protocol:
+  # Alternatively, clone using the "https" protocol:
   git clone https://github.com/mfem/mfem.git

   # Create a new feature branch starting from "master":